 DIAGNOSTICS AND CHECKOUT

-CarAdvise wants to provide a high-touch consierge service to vehicle owners, so the diagnosing UX is a combination of machine learning, simple logic, and human interaction where needed.
+CarAdvise wants to provide a high-touch consierge service to vehicle owners, so the diagnosing experience is a combination of machine learning and programmable logic, layered with human interaction where needed.
 We’d also learned that sometimes users would want to pay for repairs from multiple sources, so the checkout process allows for that giving the customer the choice how much to pay and from what payment account.

 SALES AND MARKETING